lisalindqvist95/proj5_frontend/README.md

 ### New Post
  - As a Site User I can upload an image so that others can see my creations.
- A logged in user can create a new post and choose an image from their computer library.
+ A logged in user can create a new post and choose an image from their computer library. *Problem with SQL server has made this function unusable*

- - As a Site user I can add a title and text to my post so that I can describe my image.¨ A logged in user can create a new post and add text to that post.
+ - As a Site user I can add a title and text to my post so that I can describe my image.¨ A logged in user can create a new post and add text to that post. *Problem with SQL server has made this function unusable*

  ### Edits
  - As a Site User I can edit my post so that I can change any mistakes.